 An amuse from a recent underground dinner at Frank Underground

-Then think of the restaurants which are entirely made of an amuse, or chef’s tastings not too unlike Anthony Martin’s Tru in Chicago which offers caviar service and almost entirely a ration of prix fixe tastings.
+Then think of the restaurants which are entirely made of an amuse, or chef’s tastings not too unlike Anthony Martin’s Tru in Chicago (now closed) which offered caviar service and almost entirely a ration of prix fixe tastings.
 This is the beautiful food displayed as works of art which not only play on your eyes but your palate.
 Think of wondrous dishes such as sunchoke velouté, toasted hazelnut, crisp parmesan, or a veal sweetbread, caramelized Belgium endive and d’anjou pear.
 The thought of this sort of dining makes me quiver with delight as it allows for more flavors and textures to be presented to the dining experience.

 Locally, a visit to Fearing’s at the Ritz-Carlton netted an amuse of Thai Coconut Melon Soup with Crystallized Ginger.
 On another visit we enjoyed an amuse of a coconut shooter that was heavenly in its brilliance.

 We enjoyed the morsels that are the amuse-bouche at The French Room, as you might imagine.
 One occasion a lobster salad with chanterelles, another, lobster in a cream sauce.
 All simply meant to rev your culinary engines before you take down portions of foie gras, crab cakes, Dover sole and chocolate souffles.
 Immensely flavorful, but all beginning with a single bite.